 Massachusetts Municipal Vulnerability Preparedness (MVP)

-Mass Audubon provides support for municipalities through the state’s Municipal Vulnerability Preparedness (MVP) program, which fosters climate adaptation practices at the local level.
-The program provides support for communities across the Commonwealth to consider local strengths and vulnerabilities to climate change and prioritize actions to create a safer and more resilient future.
+Massachusetts' Municipal Vulnerability Preparedness (MVP) program provides support for communities across the state to consider local strengths and vulnerabilities to climate change and prioritize actions to create a safer and more resilient future.

 By working with the MVP program, we have helped train hundreds of people working in over 150 communities on MVP plans; and are sharing the training materials and lessons learned with many other groups, including the Citizen Planner Training Collaborative and Rhode Island Green Infrastructure Coalition.